emadmahdi/Opy/README.rst

 		**The famous Phaistos Disc from Crete, obfuscation unbroken after thousands of years.**

 Opy will obfuscate your extensive, real world, multi module Python source code for free!
+You can use Opy on Python 2 or 3!
-And YOU choose per project what to obfuscate and what not, by editing the config file:
+And YOU choose per project what to obfuscate and what not, by defining unique configuration:

 - You can recursively exclude all identifiers of certain modules from obfuscation.
 - You can exclude human readable configuration files containing Python code.